tr?id=&ev=PageView&noscript=

 2005–06: UEFA announced that approved artificial surfaces were permitted in their competitions

-Luzhniki stadium moscow2007–08: Full international fixture for the European Championships played an artificial surface at the Luzhniki Stadium in Moscow.
+Luzhniki Stadium Moscow2007–08: Full international fixture for the European Championships played an artificial surface at the Luzhniki Stadium in Moscow.
 It was one of the first full international games to be played on such a surface approved by both FIFA and UEFA.

 2013: FIFA supports synthetic grass systems in international matches.